datamol-io/.github/profile/README.md

 # datamol.io - Molecular modeling made easy

-datamol.io is an open-source toolkit that simplifies molecular processing and featurization workflows for ML scientists in drug discovery.
+datamol.io is an open-source toolkit and ecosystem that simplifies molecular processing and featurization workflows for ML scientists in drug discovery.

 Learn more at <https://datamol.io/>.